Why You Should Avoid Using QR Codes on Websites and Digital Flyers

 But if someone is already on your website, reading your email newsletter, browsing a Facebook event, scrolling through social media, or in a text chain — they’re already using a digital device, so there’s no need for a QR code.
 They’re online and viewing the content directly.
 They can just click or type-in the link themselves.

-And let’s be real: how is someone supposed to scan a QR code when they’re already using the device that would scan it?
+And how is someone supposed to scan a QR code when they’re liking using the device/their phone that would scan it?

 Adding QR codes to digital flyers, emails, social posts, or web pages just creates unnecessary visual clutter and confusion.

-Instead, create a call-to-action (button or link) that’s directs them to the digital link.
+Instead, create a call-to-action (button or link) that directs them to the digital link.
 Encourage people to click: RSVP HERE, BOOK NOW, PURCHASE TICKETS, etc. No distractions.
 No QR codes needed.

 Thank you for coming to my TED talk :)